ThatGuySam/marvelorder/src/pages/en/thunderbolts-986056.md

     "id": 986056,
     "original_language": "en",
     "original_title": "Thunderbolts",
-    "overview": "A group of supervillains and antiheroes go on missions for the government.
-Based on the comic book series of the same name.", "poster_path": "/dHhniU1vz1C0j27AFdcsPmq6xu.jpg",
+    "overview": "A world without Avengers doesn't mean there's not a group of superheroes.
+There is a group and they're called the Thunderbolts.", "poster_path": "/dHhniU1vz1C0j27AFdcsPmq6xu.jpg",
     "release_date": "2024-07-24",
     "title": "Thunderbolts",